Francielle-Rosa/-Toll-Calculator/README.md

     Steps:

-    1. Insert the date in the list 'Historic'
+    1. Insert the date in the 'Historic' list.

         http://localhost:1063/api/Historic?vehicleId=2&vehicleType=car&dates=2013-03-26 15:25:00 </a>

     2. Consult the client vehicle license plate that will calculate the toll.
-Will be insert in the list 'ListVehicleDates'
+It will be insert in the 'ListVehicleDates' list.

         http://localhost:1063/api/Historic?vehicleId=2 </a>